Tot Hill services

 The construction of the Newbury Bypass caused the Highways Agency to acquire Ball's Plantation, where the Tot Hill Junction would be built.
 This marked the start of the bypass, and was the location of several protest camps who fought the construction of the new road.

-The Highways Agency had some land left over, and leased it to Redmoor Properties who wanted to develop a service area.
+The leftover land was used by Thornfield Roadside Ltd and Redmoor Properties to develop a service area.
 A service area would make sense, as the new road would take the A34 away from the petrol station at Burghclere Garage and the Little Chef at Greenham Retail Park (known as the Newbury branch).